 Leif has continued to refine a specific process of data collection and responsive coding that has helped her conceptualize and identify emerging themes in both literature and interviews.
 Through this process Leif has been delighted and amazed to watch as seemingly unrelated pieces of information would align to form recognizable patterns.

-To date Leif has published two books with Routledge, the world’s leading academic publisher in the Humanities and Social Sciences and is in the process of writing a third book.
+To date Leif has conducted two large scale international cross-sectional practice pattern research projects in collaboration with Oregon State University and Idaho State University, examined the state of equine-assisted services research through a comprehensive literature review, and published two books with Routledge, the world’s leading academic publisher in the Humanities and Social Sciences.
 Her first book (Walking the Way of the Horse) is self-published.
 All three books are related to her research in the area of including horses in mental health and learning.
 But, Leif’s curiosity leads her on, and who knows what the next learning adventure might hold!